kestrelmccaigs/legendary-telegram/README.md

 AT LAST SOMEONE EXPLAINS THE HIERARCHY!
 Now I can figure out how to implement that to this gamebook project.

-I may write up a short version of a CYOA (say, 3-4 story blocks, 2-3 different endings?) just to get the hang of it, before writing up the long version (which may actually have to wait until I’m done with this draft of Space Cops).
+I may write up a short version of a CYOA (say, 3-4 story blocks, 2-3 different endings?) just to get the hang of it, before writing up the long version.